mblackstock/node-red/README.md

 # WoT-Flow: a distributed Node-RED

 Node-RED is a visual tool for wiring the Internet of Things.
-WoTFlow extends Node-RED to support distributed flows in a simple way.
+WoT-Flow extends Node-RED to support flows that can be distributed between devices in a simple way.
 This code is work in progress.

 It adds the following functionality:
 * settings to specify the devices participating in a flow, e.g. server, desktop, raspberry-pi